Play 1 ROI Calculator

 Month 1: Pilot with 5-8 People

 Select a mix of partners and associates.
-Choose people who are CRM
+Choose people who are CRM-compliant (they actually log data) but complain about the time it takes.

 - Sybill: Auto-logs Zoom/Teams meetings to Salesforce or HubSpot